ChanMinLee2/start_c/README.md

 # start_c
-I will uproad code that learned in c
+I will upload code that learned in c